The Story to the Monument of The Women of World War II

 JOBS UNDERTAKEN BY WOMEN DURING THE WAR INCLUDED :- Mechanics; Engineers; Tank drivers; Building ships; Working in Factories making bombs and aircraft parts; Air raid wardens; Driving Fire Engines, Plumbers; Ambulance drivers; WRVS volunteers and Nurses.

-The memorial is located close to the cenotaph in Whitehall, London UK.
+The monument is located close to the cenotaph in Whitehall, London UK.
 The 23ft high; 16ft long; 6ft wide and weights 23 tons, monument is John’s largest National sculpture depicting 17 sets of individual uniforms and working clothes hanging around the sides, symbolising the hundreds of different jobs women undertook during the Second World War.